motiz88/node-unix-access/README.md

 # Dependencies

+This module only depends on `Nan` Node.js module which eliminates incompatibilities among Node.js versions.

-This module does not depend on any other Node.js module.
-For developers of this tool, `mocha` and `should` are the only dependencies for running unit tests.
+For developers of this tool, `mocha` and `should` are additional dependencies for running unit tests.

 # Technical details

 Once issuing `npm install unix-access`, npm copies the module into node_modules directory and then executes `node-gyp rebuild` command to compile C++ sources. `node-gyp` is bundled within npm itself so you don't need to install it separately.

-The C++ code being built by `node-gyp` is a gue between Google's V8 engine and native OS access() call defined in `<unistd.h>`.
+The C++ code being built by `node-gyp` is a gue between Google's V8 engine and native OS `access()` call defined in `<unistd.h>`.

 Async function is really asynchronous (NOT just issuing callback in `process.nextTick()`). `uv_queue_work()` call from `libuv` manages the asynchronous execution in a separate thread pool.

+For more information about UNIX `access()` function, run `man access` in your OS.

 # Development